-I came to the Cancer Institute of New Jersey in 2012 following six years of conducting clinical research in drug development in the pharmaceutical industry.
-Prior to joining industry I was in full time clinical practice as a hematologist-oncologist on active duty in the U.S. Army.
+I came to Rutgers Cancer Institute of New Jersey in 2012 following six years of conducting clinical research in drug development in the pharmaceutical industry.
+Prior to joining industry I was in full-time clinical practice as a hematologist-oncologist on active duty in the U.S. Army.
 This included four years as an attending physician at Madigan Army Medical Center preceded by three years of hematology-oncology fellowship training at the Walter Reed Army Medical Center.
 I completed my internship and residency in internal medicine at the Johns Hopkins Hospital after obtaining a PhD and MD from Cornell.

-Leukemia, Lymphoma, Blood Cancers, Clinical Trials
+Leukemia, Lymphoma, Blood Cancers, Blood and Marrow Transplant, Clinical Trials